 Sometimes, the shred of evidence leads to something else - or emerges out of nothing.
 Many cold cases have so little to go on that investigators have to get creative.
-Something as simple as a grain of pollen, or a witness from decades ago realizing a case was still open, can help sway a jury in complicated court cases - proving that when it comes to a crime scene, no detail is too small.Here are some crimes that were solved thanks to tiny pieces of evidence.
+Something as simple as a grain of pollen, or a witness from decades ago realizing a case was still open, can help sway a jury in complicated court cases - proving that when it comes to a crime scene, no detail is too small.Here are some mysteries that were solved thanks to tiny pieces of evidence.

-In February 2019, 26 years after her death, a genealogy test led investigators to suspect 52-year-old Jerry A. Westrom.
+In February 2019, 26 years after her demise, a genealogy test led investigators to suspect 52-year-old Jerry A. Westrom.
 They followed Westrom in an attempt to indicate whether he was involved in the incident without alerting him of their presence.
 At a hockey game, Westrom threw away his used napkin with DNA that matched that collected from the scene leaving "no doubt that Westrom killed Childs," according to the Star Tribune.

 Westrom's bail has been posted at $1 million and he retains his innocence.

 A decades-old cold case in Utah was finally solved, thanks to fingerprints left on LEGO bricks at the scene.
-For more than 20 years, police were baffled by the murder of Lucille Johnson, a 78-year-old woman found dead in her bed by her daughter.
-Johnson had a pillow over her face, had been severely beaten, and strangled.
+For more than 20 years, police were baffled by the elimination of Lucille Johnson, a 78-year-old woman found dead in her bed by her daughter.
+Johnson had a pillow over her face, had been severely beaten, and had her air supply cut off.
 Detectives deduced that robbery was the motive, and worked the case for over 15 years before finally shelving it.

 Thirteen-year-old Italian girl Yara Gambirasio disappeared from her small village in 2010, and her body was found three months later.
 Investigators found DNA samples on her body that they couldn't identify.
 What followed was a dragnet that involved voluntary DNA testing on tens of thousands of people in the region, looking for a match.
 It took two years to find a clue, and finally, police did - from the DNA on a postage stamp affixed to a paper driver's license used by a cab driver in a nearby small town.The DNA on the back of the stamp matched DNA found on Yara, but there was one problem with the discovery - the man who had licked the stamp had been dead for a decade.
 He had three children, all of whom were ruled out as suspects - meaning he must have had an illegitimate son connected to the killing.
 Police tested over 500 women that the taxi driver might have known, and found one whose DNA matched the sample found on the girl.
 She had three children, one of whom, Massimo Giuseppe Bossetti, had his DNA secretly tested and was found to be a match.
-Bossetti, a married father of three, was put on trial for a murder that had gripped his native country.
+Bossetti, a married father of three, was put on trial for a slaying that had gripped his native country.